migsquizon/50.0043-Full-Stack/README.md

 ```
 flintrock login databass_cluster
 ```
-and you can locate the file called "tfidf_local.csv".
+and you can locate the file called `tfidf_local.csv`.